Send us your enquiry and we’ll get back to you with a flat roof insurance quoteMake an enquiry

 Got a special request?
 Our team are just a phone call away

 We’re here for you Weekdays 9am - 7pm, Sat 9am - 1pm

 When an insured peril like a break-in or burst pipe causes damage to your home, the most important action we can take is to prevent further damage.
-That’s why our policy gives you the option to add a 24 hour contact number for home emergencies, so you can call and have someone carry out repairs or secure the property straight away.
+That’s why our flat buildings insurance policy gives you the option to add a 24 hour contact number for home emergencies, so you can call and have someone carry out repairs or secure the property straight away.
 Please be aware that if the property is unoccupied for more than 30 days cover will not apply, please contact the team if this is the case.